Heavy Machinery Accident Attorney in Dallas, Amarillo, and Abilene

 All these different types of heavy equipment allow workers to complete specialized tasks.
 In order to complete these tasks safely, however, workers must be trained to use the equipment properly and follow all guidelines exactly as written.

-Can You Operate Heavy Equipment Without a License?
+Can You Operate Heavy Equipment in Texas Without a License?

 In order to move and operate heavy equipment without incident, operators need proper training and licensing.
 The licensing requirements vary for different types of machinery.
 Cranes typically have the most stringent requirements, with OSHA requiring operators to complete a rigorous certification program.
 Other types of heavy equipment, such as bulldozers, only require a commercial driver’s license to operate.